 Examples include strategies that are solely based on a product.
 This is especially true if the product is a fad product.
 A non-IT example of this is the fidget spinner.

-Why you require an evergreen IT strategy in 2019
+Why do you require an evergreen process in 2022

-Products are changing at a swift pace, and it’s hard to keep up.
+Products are changing swiftly, and it’s hard to keep up.

-Most organizations would like to keep up to date with the latest Operating System versions, because of feature sets and security concerns.
+Most organizations would like to keep updated with the latest Operating System versions because of feature sets and security concerns.

-In the real world, however, this is not a simple task as it first might seem.
+However, in the real world, this is not an as simple task as it first might seem.

 - Application compatibility